Hierfür ist eine Anmeldung erforderlich. Bitte registrieren Sie sich bei uns oder melden Sie sich mit Ihren Zugangsdaten an.

 • The milky sap, raw or boiled, is used as a laxative, abortifacient, diaphoretic and cough remedy.

 • The milky sap of the garden spurge (Euphorbia peplus) has been used for centuries to treat warts.
-In a larger study (222 patients), the clinical efficacy of peplin (active ingredient ingenol mebutate) extracted from the sap of the spurge was demonstrated (ingenol mebutate gel 0.025-0.05%) and treatment was carried out over 3 days.
+In a larger study (222 patients), the clinical efficacy of peplin (active ingredient ingenol mebutate) extracted from the sap of the spurge was demonstrated (ingenol mebutate gel 0.025-0.05%, Picato® Gel).
+Treatment was carried out over 3 days.
 The pathogenetic principle of this form of therapy is still unknown.
+Picato® Gel has no longer been approved in the EU since 2020.

 Limited indication